-From "Handy" to "Oldtimer," the German language is riddled with Anglicisms that can be confusing, says DW's Louisa Schaefer, but that can too be celebrated on European Day of Languages.
+From "Handy" to "Oldtimer," the German language is riddled with Anglicisms that can be confusing, says DW's Louisa Schaefer, but that can be celebrated too.

 One of the sweetest things both of my twins said to me when they were learning to speak was "Dank you."
 Raising them with a German father and me as a US-American mother (in Germany), it appeared to be the penultimate expression of bilingual politeness.
 "Dank(e)," of course, is German for "thanks" and seemed to so organically spill out of their mouths.